kentomisawa/lfico/README.md

 ## The Reason Why License-Free

-This is because the main reasons why countries regulate crypto are protection for users' assets and Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT).
+The main reasons why countries regulate crypto are protection for users' assets and Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT).
 Without these two reasons, countries don't have much reason to regulate because the disadvantages surpass the benefits.
 LFICO Protocol offers a scaffold to avoid the risks of AML/CFT and loss of assets.

 ### How To Avoid Asset Loss